mikewest/fallow/data/articles/2007/01/signs-of-life.markdown

 ArticleID:  54
 Published:  1170100832
 Modified:   1170100832
-Title:      Signs of Life
+Title:      "Signs of Life"
-Slug:       signs-of-life
+Slug:       "signs-of-life"
-OneLine:    It's great to see that SSHKeychain isn't dead.
+OneLine:    "It's great to see that SSHKeychain isn't dead."
 Tags:

 ...